So Random!

-So Random! is an American sketch comedy series created by Steve Marmel and developed by Michael Feldman that aired on Disney Channel from June 5, 2011, to March 25, 2012.
+So Random! is an American sketch comedy television series created by Steve Marmel and developed by Michael Feldman that aired on Disney Channel from June 5, 2011, to March 25, 2012.
 It was announced as an independent series after Demi Lovato left the parent series, Sonny with a Chance, created by Marmel.
 The series features the actors from Sonny with a Chance, besides Lovato: Tiffany Thornton, Sterling Knight, Brandon Mychal Smith, Doug Brochu, and Allisyn Ashley Arm along with other featured actors who recur in the series.
 The series premiere was watched by 4.07 million viewers.

 On May 2, 2012, Tiffany Thornton announced that the series had not been renewed for a second season and the show was cancelled after only one season.